Mannanar dynasty: History

 In 1905, after the introduction of Janmi-tenant system, the British Government published the Settlement Register including these places.

 In 1822, the Mannanar dynasty declined when the British imposed a large land tax.
 It was Karakkattidam Nayanars who were vassals of Mannanars who were allowed to collect taxes in Chuzhali Swarupam which included Eruveshi.
 The rule at that time was that the person in whose name the land was taxed would automatically become entitled.
-To make matters worse, Chirakal Kovilaka was against Mannanar and in favor of Karakkattidam.
+To make matters worse, Chirakkal Kovilakom was against Mannanar and in favor of Karakkattidam.
 With the support of Kovilakam, the Nayanamars literally started crushing the Mannanars to death.
 In connection with that, litigation was held in Thalassery Sub Court and Payyannur Tukhipidi (Thukitti) Magistrate Court.
 No. 307 registered in Payyannur Court in 1859 is a living one.
 The case occurred when the last Mannanar in the history of the Mannanar clan, Muthetattarmanakal Kunhikelapan Mannanar, was killed.
 Kunjikelappan Mannanar, who was returning after checking the accounts at Nuchiat Temple, was accompanied by five escorts.
 The assailants brought from Malappuram surrounded and stabbed Mannanare to death with a dagger.
 Police records show that Mannanar was killed by unknown persons on 27 March 1902.

 The last of the Mannanars, Kunjikelappan died in 1901-1902 AD.
 His wife respectably called Ammachiyàr (revered mother) and two of his children were alive in the thirties.
 The Mannanar who followed matriarchal system as a means of his survival, used to dine at the palace of the Chirakkal raja on important occasions when for him food had to be served on tender plantain leaf named pattila (silken leaf) and for other princes on plantain leaf softened over the fire.
 When the palaces of other rajas in Kerala are called Kovilakams or Kottarams, only Mannanar's is called Aramana, the mansion of the king (aracha (king) + mana (king's court).
 For these reasons and for many other, Kampil Ananthan believes that he was the oldest ruler of Kerala.